takanuva15/forbes-takehometest/README.md

 > these.
 We can set up a caching layer in front of the DB (eg implemented as part of `TrieDao`), so that these queries get
 > an immediate response.
 (A potential implementation could be to use a distributed cache like Redis, either
 > on-prem or via a cloud provider)
+>
+> Aside from this, we should also consider how much memory is required to store a copy of the entire English dictionary.
+> - Based on some online research, there's about 500,000 words in modern use today.
+> - The > average word is about 6 characters long, so we can round up to 10.
+> - That's approximately 5 million characters.
+> - UTF-16 uses 2 bytes a character, so we get 10 million bytes, or 10 MB.
+(Just for storing the words themselves)
+>
+> The Trie itself could be much larger than this since it would make multiple nodes for each character combination
+> among all the strings.
+It would be best to attempt to build the Trie with a sample of 1k, 10k, 100k, etc. words
+> and see how much memory gets used each time to determine whether some compression optimization is required
+> for storing the entire Trie (or if it's even in the realm of plausibility).

 Regardless of the solution picked, it would be definitely be beneficial to set up multiple read replicas for this